simbapy/TinyCoTS_Project/README.md

  - Python programming,
  - Data importing, wrangling/cleaning and transformation,
  - Data visualisation,
+ - Jupyter notebooks and
  - Time series analysis, modelling and forecasting.

+The project is divided into 3 section: Data Cleaning, Data Exploration and Time Series Analysis.
+Each section is within its own Jupyter notebook for readability sake.

 Please feel free to explore this data, scrutinise it and suggest any improvements I could make to the project.